CERTCC/Vultron/docs/topics/behavior_logic/em_bt.md

     r_fb_seq --> r_em_to_a
 ```

-The tree starts with a check to see whether no report has arrived or
+(A) The tree starts with a check to see whether no report has arrived or
 whether the report has already *Closed* ($q^{rm} \in \{S{,}C\}$).
 If
 either of these conditions is met, no further effort is needed, and the
 tree succeeds.

-Next, the tree checks whether the embargo has already
+(B) Next, the tree checks whether the embargo has already
 *eXited* ($q^{em} \in X$).
 If it has, that leads the tree to succeed.

-Failing that, the treat checks to see if the case has moved outside the
+(C) Failing that, the treat checks to see if the case has moved outside the
 "habitable zone" for embargoes.
 The ${q^{cs}\not\in\cdot\cdot\cdot pxa}$
 condition is true when attacks have been observed, an exploit has been
 made public, or information about the vulnerability has been made